Singularities of equidistants and global centre symmetry sets of Lagrangian submanifolds: Introduction

 \

 {\bf Acknowledgements:} We specially thank M.A.S.
-Ruas for many stimulating discussions and invaluable remarks that greatly contributed to this paper.
-We also thank P. Giblin and S. Janeczko for stimulating discussions and V. Goryunov for pertinent remarks.
-W. Domitrz thanks M.A.S.
-Ruas for invitation and hospitality during his stay in S\~ao Carlos and P. de M. Rios thanks S. Janeczko for invitation and hospitality during his visits to Warsaw.
+Ruas for many stimulating discussions and invaluable remarks.
+We also thank P. Giblin and S. Janeczko for discussions and V. Goryunov for remarks.

-\section{Definition of the Global Centre Symmetry set.}
+\section{Definition of the global centre symmetry set.}